|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 3: Abu Dhabi Sites

 Abu Dhabi is close enough to Dubai to make it a perfect day trip.
-In Abu Dhabil, the first destination is the Sheikh Zayed Grand Mosque, one of the largest mosques in the world.
+In Abu Dhabil, the first destination is the Sheikh Zayed Grand Mosque, one of the largest and most impressive mosques in the world.

 Day 4: Dubai, To Khasab, Fortress